hehonglu123/Robot_Programming/README.md

 Try tuning the lower_bound and upper_bound parameters to identify blue and green objects!

 ## Task
-1) Use the given `detection_red.py` script to tune upper and lower bound for green and blue objects.
+1) Use the given `detection_red.py` script to detect green and blue objects with different upper and lower bound (you can just swap the order).
 Feel free to find green/blue images online.

 2) Use the given `webcam_sub.py` to implement image processing with red, green and blue objects.
 Try print out which color object is detected